patrikerdes/gradle-use-latest-versions-plugin/README.md

 # gradle useLatestVersions && gradle useLatestVersionsCheck
 ```

-This task will succeed if all available updates are successfully applied, and it will fail if any of the updates were
+This task will succeed if all available updates were successfully applied by `useLatestVersions`, and it will fail if
-not successfully applied.
+any of the updates were not successfully applied.
 This task depends on the `dependencyUpdates` task in the
 [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) to know which dependencies were
 successfully updated.